 The Belarusian Railway is a member of the following international transport organisations:

-- The Council on railway transport of the countries-members of the Commonwealth (CCRT), the Organization of cooperation of railways (OCR);
+- The Council on railway transport of the countries-members of the Commonwealth (CCRT);

 - The International Union of railways (UIС);

-- Coordination conference on planning and performing traffic operations within international passenger railway routes (FTE);
+- Coordination conference on planning and performing traffic operations within international passenger railway routes (OSJD);

 - Coordinating Council of Trans-Siberean railway traffic International Association (CCTT).